 While receiving her undergrad, she had the privilege of working with and performing for André Tyson, Darci Brown Wutz, Li-Chao Ping, and Simone Ferro.
 She also had the opportunity to dance in works created by guest artists Daniel Gwirtzman, Laura Dean, and Uri Sands.
 She studied under the tutelage of Ed Burgess, Janet Lilly, Luc Vanier and Fern Caulker-Bronson.
 Beyond her studies, she has danced with Wildspace Dance Company, as well as the Catey Ott Dance Collective.
 During the summer of 2008, she traveled to Brazil to study Capoeira and dance with the company, Bale Folclorico.
 Megan was chosen to choreograph works for Here Comes Trouble and Art to Art in Milwaukee, and had the privilege of being cast in the film Missed Connections, which premiered in the 2011 Milwaukee Film Festival.
 She has been a company member of Elizabeth Johnson’s Your Mother Dances since 2008, keeping her connected and inspired within the dance community of Milwaukee.
 In 2012 she was interviewed and featured on Fox6 WakeUp promoting the launch of her fitness program, BellaBarre.

 In 2015 and 2016, she was thrilled to return to UW-Milwaukee as a member of the faculty, teaching Jazz at the very university that inspired and motivated her growth as a teacher and artist.
+She is privileged to return in the Spring of 2019 as Rehearsal Director for a guest artist’s piece in UWM’s faculty show, SpringDances.

 Megan is honored to have been nominated onto the Board of Directors for the Wisconsin Dance Council, beginning in the fall of 2017.
 This wonderful organization parallels perfectly with everything Megan believes, and strives to further dance education in our communities.